jgbowser/SR-API-johnb-tiff/README.md

 ### '/user'
 The '/user' endpoint is designed to create new user account and collect a Token for a registered user.
-The POST command, '/user' accepts a  name, username, and password.
+The POST command on '/user' accepts a  name, username, and password.
 ```json
 {
     "name": "Jane Doe",